*ENTRY UPLOADED EVERY OTHER SUNDAY*

 “Love all, trust a few, do wrong to none.”
 A pearl of wisdom stated by Shakespeare (William Shakespeare) expresses three indispensable values.
 It reminds us to love one another, limit our trust to a few, and do no harm to others.
 This week, the idea of trust is put to the question.
 What is trust?
 Who can you trust?
 How important is trust?
 All reasonable questions, but not the most important question.
 One of my many convictions is that experiences and relationships in life are reflections.
 This presented the assumption that we betray parts of ourselves when we allow others to betray us.
 Betrayal has such a foul and negative connotation, but it often presents itself in fragments that contradict one’s morals.
 We betray our ideals for the sake of experience and relationships, in the hope of finding someone we can trust.
 The true essence of trust comes from within.
 Do you trust yourself?
 Naturally, most people would answer “yes”.
 I speculate that there are aspects of our lives that we might fail short of because we lack self-trust.
 Trust, defined as a verb, is to “believe in the reliability, truth, ability, or strength of” (English | Oxford Languages).
 If the definition of trust were applied to our introspections, would the answer remain “yes”?

 Shakespeare’s advice only speaks to how to utilize trust in our external circumstances.
 But assurance in oneself is crucial when deciding who to trust.
 Who can you trust with your secrets, vulnerable parts, and insecurities?
 Most would say family, friends, and close companions.
 As flawless as that assumption might be, those are the ones who betray you the most.
 We can pull examples of loved ones betraying one another from movies, shows, and real-life experiences.
 From Marvin Gaye’s father ending his life to Selena’s manager murdering her.
 A relatable experience is your parents sharing your moments with other family members without your consent.
 The suggestion that the ones closest to you should be trusted is faint.
 Trusting that you are making the best decisions about who to trust is half of the solution.
-You trust that the ones closest to you are honest about their confidence, self-assurance and are empathetic with you.
+You trust that the ones closest to you are honest about their confidence, self-assurance, and are empathetic with you.
 The word “betrayal” derives from the Middle English word “bitrayen,” which means “misled.” (“Betrayal – Definition) So do those who betray one another allow themselves to be misled by their inadequacies and lack of confidence?
 Franz Kafka once said that “Man cannot live without a permanent trust in something indestructible in himself…that indestructible something as well as his trust in it may remain permanently concealed from him.” (“Franz Kafka”)

 Kafka highlights how important imperishable trust in oneself has to be, even when the ego might interfere.
 Navigating through feelings of inadequacies without relinquishing the responsibility of development onto others is key to building self-trust.
 Holding yourself accountable for your mistakes and the growth that comes from them.
 The principles on whom to trust are not based on flesh and blood.
 But loyalty to one’s ethics and virtues.
 I’ll be exploring more on my Substack.